mattdesl/pen-plotter-blog-post/svbtle.md

 console.log(triangle[0], triangle[1], triangle[2]);
 ```

-For the print, we want to map each triangle to a polyline that the pen plotter can render out.
+For our final print, we want to map each triangle to a polyline that the pen plotter can draw out.

 ```js
 const lines = cells.map(cell => {